itsjafer/reverse-stock-split-arbitrage/README.md

 For more information, check out the [reverse split arbitrage](https://www.reversesplitarbitrage.com/) website, which is run by [@reverseSplitArb](https://twitter.com/reverseSplitArb)

-This repo is a GCP Cloud Functions script that automatically buys and sells stocks that are going to reverse stock split soon (based on information provided by @reverseSplitArb)
+This repo is a GCP Cloud Functions script that connects to several brokerage accounts and automatically buys and sells stocks that are going to reverse stock split soon (based on information provided by @reverseSplitArb) in order to generate a profit.

 ## How it works